tabasano/wavseq/tutorial_smml.md

 ```

 after parenthesis, don't set any letters without blanks.
-but now, this is for easy way of writing only, and may not be so useful. to use this multi line values, each line must be seperated.
+but now, this is for easy way of writing only, and may not be so useful. to use this multi line values, each line must be separated.

 ```
 $EFF[1] $EFF[2] $EFF[3] $EFF[4]